Scout group: United Kingdom

-In The Scout Association of the United Kingdom, Scout Groups can have any number of Beaver Colonies, Cub Packs and Scout Troops, older Scout Explorer Scout units and a Scout Active Support unit, although the Explorer Unit remains under the control of the district rather than the group.
+Scout Groups in the United Kingdom can have any number of Squirrel Dreys, Beaver Colonies, Cub Packs and Scout Troops.
+Explorer Scout units and Scout Network units are operated at a District level, which encompasses a number of Groups across a locality.

 Scout Groups registered with The Scout Association are numbered according to their registration order, although not all groups follow this rule.
-Previously, The Scout Association reserved registration numbers for troops or Groups not attached to a church, so a Scout Group attached to a church may have been registered as 7th Gloucestershire even though it was the first formed in the location.
+Historically, The Scout Association reserved registration numbers for troops or Groups not attached to a church, so a Scout Group attached to a church may have been registered as 7th Gloucestershire even though it was the first formed in the location.
 Sometimes, Scout Groups adopted new names (for example, the 1st Whitley Scout Group became the 43rd Reading (1st Whitley) Scout Group) as District boundaries were moved and reformed.
 When a Scout Group is registered, a certificate of registration is issued by Scout Headquarters, confirming the group's registration name which may differ from its own name.
 Groups may also register as Sea Scout Groups or Air Scout Groups.

-A Scout Group is led by a Group Scout Leader (GSL) whose responsibility is to ensure that the leaders of the different sections work together facilitating progress from one section to another by the young people in the group.
-The GSL is also responsible for ensuring that the other leaders in the group take part in leader training.
+A Scout Group is led by an overseeing volunteer, whose responsibility is to ensure that the leaders of the different sections work together facilitating progress from one section to another by the young people in the group.
+Formerly called a Group Scout Leader (GSL), this person also ensures that the other leaders in the group take part in leader training.
 Scout Groups are managed by a committee, with a chairman, secretary and treasurer.
 They support the Group Scout Leader and the activities and events organised by the section leaders within the group.
-The committee is elected annually by the Scout Group Council, a gathering of the parents, adult leaders and representatives of the young people of the group.
+The committee is elected annually by the parents, adult leaders and representatives of the young people of the group, called the Scout Group Council.